shader-slang/slang/docs/user-guide/a1-02-slangpy.md

     return result;
 }
 ```
-Here, we first call `TorchTensor<float>.alloc` to allocate a 2D-tensor that has the same size as the input.
+Here, we first call `TorchTensor<float>.zerosLike` to allocate a 2D-tensor that has the same size as the input.
 This function returns a `TorchTensor<float>` object that represents a CPU handle of a PyTorch tensor.
 Then we launch `square_fwd_kernel` with the `__dispatch_kernel` syntax.
 Note that we can directly pass
 `TorchTensor<float>` arguments to a `TensorView<float>` parameter and the compiler will automatically convert